GrantQuick/BlackbaudSkyApi-RENXT/README.md

 Follow the instructions at https://apidocs.sky.blackbaud.com/docs/getting-started/ to create a developer account and acquire your **api_subscription key**.

 ### Creating an app
 Follow the instructions at https://apidocs.sky.blackbaud.com/docs/createapp/ to register and activate your app.
 Registering your app will generate a **client_id** and **client_secret** for the app.
-Ensure that the Redirect URL for the app you create is set to http://localhost/5000
+Ensure that at least one of the Redirect URLs for the app you create is set to **https://oauth.powerbi.com/views/oauthredirect.html**

 ### Installing the connector
 1. If one does not already exist, create a `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory